Beauty x 3:

 The ones that were most likely to be messed with by the Tradition in the first place, of course.

-And, as well, those least likely to be able to carry out the path the Tradition is trying to push them into.
+And, as well, the ones who were least likely to be able to carry out the path the Tradition is trying to push them into.

 Because the Tradition takes its cues from the focus’s situation.
 It hasn't actually got a brain to bother to run a check on whether the rest of the elements of the path it thinks it recognizes are present to play it out with.
 Consequently, magic is going to continue to collect around these individuals until it forces them into a path, any path, or drives them mad.
 Even at best, it uses them as puppets, with their thoughts, feelings, and reactions distorted into the directions which will coax them into complying.

 And they use the magic so collected to try to keep things on an even keel.
-Where possible, redirecting the Tradition, thwarting it, or replacing one path with another.
+Wherever possible, by redirecting the Tradition, thwarting it, or, more typically, replacing one path with another.

 The problem, to be frank is that the whole story was just so bloody obvious.

 Particularly if you’ve read ‘THE FIRE ROSE’, because it's basically the same story.